 - 9.4.1 Items which are to be disposed of by sale or destruction must be authorised for disposal in line with the Schedule of Delegated Authorities.
-The School must seek the approval of the DfE (via LAAT) in writing if it proposes to dispose of an asset for which a capital grant in excess of £20,000 was paid. - 9.4.2 Disposal of equipment to staff is not permitted, except with the express permission of the Chief Executive. - 9.4.3 All IT equipment, including decommissioned but still functioning PCs, must be disposed of via a specialist contractor and in accordance with WEEE (waste electrical and electronic equipment) regulations.
+The School must seek the approval of the DfE (via LAAT) in writing if it proposes to dispose of an asset for which a capital grant in excess of £20,000 was paid. - 9.4.2 Disposal of equipment to staff is not permitted, except with the express permission of the Chief Executive. - 9.4.3 All IT equipment, including decommissioned but still functioning PCs, must be disposed of via a specialist contractor.
 The process of disposal ensures that equipment is completely wiped of data and software by the contractor.
-It also ensures that any future legal responsibility for the equipment rests with the contractor, NOT the LAAT.
-A certificate of destructions must be obtained from the contractor.

-- 9.4.4 The School is expected to reinvest the proceeds from all asset sales for which capital grant was paid in other School assets.
+It also ensures that any future legal responsibility for the equipment rests with the contractor, NOT the LAAT. - 9.4.4 The School is expected to reinvest the proceeds from all asset sales for which capital grant was paid in other School assets.
 If the sale proceeds are not reinvested then the School must repay to the DfE a proportion of the sale proceeds. - 9.4.5 Disposals of land are a matter for the LAAT Board for consideration.